Skip to content

 Preventing Future Cystic Acne

-Don't stop using salicylic acid, retinol, or niacinamide once you're clear.
-These prevent new clogs from forming.
-Reduce frequency if needed, but don't eliminate entirely.
+• Maintain your treatment routine - Don't stop salicylic acid, retinol, or niacinamide once clear.
+Reduce frequency if needed.

 When to See a Dermatologist